top of page

 What Is a Stock Purchase?

-In a stock purchase, the buyer purchases the seller’s ownership interest (e.g., shares in a corporation or membership interests in an LLC) and thus takes over the entire business entity—including its assets and liabilities.
+In a stock purchase, the buyer purchases the seller’s ownership interest (e.g., shares in a corporation or membership interests in an LLC).
+This means taking over the entire business entity—including its assets and liabilities.

 Key Benefit: The business continues operating without interruption, with all contracts and relationships typically remaining intact.